AlexJF/alexjf.net/content/blog/distributed systems/2013-12-05/hadoop-yarn-installation-definitive-guide/post.md

 **Changelog:**

+* 2015-04-24 - Added a section regarding native library and 64 bits incompatibility.
-* 2014-01-07 - Fixed typos and duplicate command in resourcemanager/nodemanager startup with Hadoop scripts.
+* 2014-06-27 - Added S3 and EC2 deployment sections.
+Updated Fabric scripts.
+* 2014-03-17
+    * Added a section explaining how to add hadoop binaries to the execution path.
 * 2014-01-27
     * Fixed wrong if condition in example Python streaming program.
     * Added log aggregation section
     * Added `mapreduce.jobtracker.address` to the MapReduce configuration section.
     * Updated the Fabric scripts for server-side Python 2.6 compatibility, more adaptibility and bugfixing.
-* 2014-03-17
-    * Added a section explaining how to add hadoop binaries to the execution path.
-* 2014-06-27 - Added S3 and EC2 deployment sections.
-Updated Fabric scripts.
+* 2014-01-07 - Fixed typos and duplicate command in resourcemanager/nodemanager startup with Hadoop scripts.

 **Donate:**